dcassol/docsy_Rmarkdown/content/en/rmarkdown/new_features.markdown

     1 + 1
     ```

-which is the same, but code will never be evaluated in simple markdowns
+which is the same, but code will not be evaluated in simple markdowns
 ```r
 1 + 1
 ```